EVALUATION PROCESS AND SELECTION CRITERIA

-The selection is performed in two successive waves:
+The selection of a student intake is performed in two waves:

-- In the first session, the selection committee evaluates the applications containing scholarship requests.
-The non-selected candidates will be offered to join the STRAINS Master without a scholarship.
+- In the first call to applications, the selection committee evaluates the applications with scholarship requests.

 3. Interview of shortlisted candidates

-Preselected applicants will be invited to an interview in English by video conference or phone, with two members of the selection committee.
-The interview is designed to explore candidates’ motivation to study on the STRAINS course, assess consistency of their project with the program's objectives, evaluate their critical thinking skills and general understanding of solid mechanics and test their command of English.
+Short-listed applicants will be invited to an interview in English by video conference or phone, with two members of the selection committee.
+The interview is designed to explore candidates’ motivation to participate in STRAINS, assess consistency of their project with the programme's objectives, evaluate their critical thinking skills and general understanding of solid mechanics and test their command of English.

-- Gender balance will be considered in the enrolment procedure: not more than two candidates may come from the same country, and no less than 40% must be female candidates.
-To comply with these restrictions some candidates may be removed from the main list and replaced by the next ranked candidates in the reserve list.
-The Programme Board is committed to the elimination of unlawful discrimination and to the promotion of equal opportunities for all.
+No less than 40% of selected applicants must be female candidates.
+To comply with these restrictions, some applicants may be removed from the main list and replaced by the next ranked applicants in the reserve list.
+The STRAINS Programme Board is committed to the elimination of unlawful discrimination and to the promotion of equal opportunities for all.